plivo/plivo-dotnet/README.md

 Description
 -----------

-The Plivo C# .NET helper simplifies the process of making PLIVO API Calls.
+The Plivo C# .NET helper simplifies the process of making PLIVO API calls and generating RESTXML.

 See [Plivo Documentation](http://www.plivo.com/docs/) for more information.